PascalGuenther/ddelta/README.md

 have to be.

-ddelta uses the same underlying algorithms as bsdiff, with the exception of replacing qsufsort with divsufsort, and a new format for patch files
+ddelta uses the same underlying algorithms as bsdiff, with the exception of replacing qsufsort with divsufsort or libsasis, and a new format for patch files

 ## Requirements